 There were no proofs on Wikipedia, so we went to the bookcase.

 In my opinion, serif typefaces less fatigue during long reading of regular, "paper" editions than grotesque, for two reasons.
 Firstly, serifs emphasize the endings of strokes, becoming additional “sense-discerning”.
 Secondly, serif letters are somewhat more complex in shape, so they differ more from each other than grotesque ones.
 And our reader's eye is more in need of a balance of individuality and unification than a designer's eye, which enjoys mirror ideality.

 Yuri Gordon "Book of letters from Aa to Ya", Where did they come from and why do we need serifs, p.
 51

 In general, the personal view of Yuri Gordon is a pretty strong argument, but nevertheless, we still looked in the articles of Jan Tschichold:

 A sans serif font only seems to be the simplest.
 Its shape has been specially simplified for children, and it is more difficult for adults to read it than an Antiqua, because serifs are not only for decoration.

 Jan Tschichold "The Form of a Book", On Typography, p.
 21

-The books did not help us much, and we tried to use scientific articles to figure out if there is any evidence that serif is easier, faster or more enjoyable to read than sans serif.
+The books did not help us much with sans serif vs serif readability, and we tried to use scientific articles to figure out if there is any evidence that serif is easier, faster or more enjoyable to read than sans serif.
 Of course, this is not complete scientific research, but it is better than the "conventional wisdom".
-Links to the articles are at the end of each section.
+So let’s have a journey to understand what is the best font for reading.

 Concepts: legibility vs readability